 The Compact Network Storage 2-Slot (CNS2) with Type 1 is a rugged network file server (NFS) that supports industry-standard network storage protocols (NFS, CIFS, HTTP, and FTP) through two 1GbE...

 The Compact Network Storage 4-slot (CNS4) is a conduction-cooled, high-performance network file server with scalable storage and encryption options.
 CNS4 is network-agile supporting CIFS, NFS,...

-The Data Transport System (DTS3) is a rugged Network Attached Storage (NAS) file server for use in mobile vehicles, field ground stations, and aircraft.
-The DTS3 is easily integrated into Network...
+The Data Transport System 3-slot (DTS3) is a rugged Network Attached Storage (NAS) file server for use in mobile vehicles, field ground stations, and aircraft.
+The DTS3 is easily integrated into...

 The Removable Memory Cartridge (RMC) was specifically designed for use in deployed, rugged applications.
 Based around industry standard 2.5" SATA Solid State Drives (SSD), the RMC is scalable and...

 Most modern unmanned vehicles, ISR aircraft and mobile ground vehicles are built around a network-centric architecture.
-The backbone of such systems is Gigabit Ethernet (GbE) operating at 1.25 Gb with some newer systems committing to higher speeds of 10 GbE.
+The backbone of such systems is Gigabit Ethernet (GbE) operating at 1.25 gigabits per second.

 Contact our sales team today to learn more about our products and services.

 Our support team can help answer your questions - contact us today.